opensearch-project/sql/docs/dev/Testing.md

 In this work, we want to address the problems above for our testing to get more confidence of the correctness of our plugin.
 To achieve this goal, we need to improve both the quantity and quality of our tests and also keep it running on a regular basis.
 Although the search space of SQL is infinite, we can cover typical use cases and corner cases and most importantly make sure it does demonstrate the correctness of our implementation if it can pass.

 > Note that performance is also another important area that we want to test and understand how efficient or where is the bottleneck of typical queries.
-Since Elasticsearch provides ESRally benchmark tool which is totally different from our homemade test harness, we will be focuses on the correctness and won't cover performance testing here.
+Since OpenSearch provides ESRally benchmark tool which is totally different from our homemade test harness, we will be focuses on the correctness and won't cover performance testing here.

 ## 2.Design